Piazza Universale / Social Stages

 Jul 30 2017

-Major programming support for the Queens Museum is provided by the New York City Department of Cultural Affairs and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
-Additional support is provided by Ford Foundation, Lambent Foundation, Booth Ferris Foundation, the Charina Endowment Fund, and the Laurie M. Tisch Illumination Fund.
+Marinella Senatore: Piazza Universale / Social Stages is made possible by Annette Blum, The Shelley & Donald Rubin Foundation, Mark and Katie Coleman, and Holcombe and Monica Green.
+Exhibitions at the Queens Museum receive significant support from Ford Foundation and the Charina Endowment Fund.
+Major funding for the Queens Museum is generously provided by the New York City Department of Cultural Affairs, the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature, Lambent Foundation, Booth Ferris Foundation, The Kupferberg Foundation, and the Laurie M. Tisch Illumination Fund.

 Significant in-kind support for this exhibition is provided by Fratelli Parisi, Candice and Carl Koerner, Galleria Laveronica, Sheraton LaGuardia East, and Silvercup Studios.